Understanding Logistic Regression

 This article discusses the basics of Logistic Regression and its implementation in Python.
 Logistic regression is basically a supervised classification algorithm.
 In a classification problem, the target variable(or output), y, can take only discrete values for a given set of features(or inputs), X.

 Contrary to popular belief, logistic regression IS a regression model.
 The model builds a regression model to predict the probability that a given data entry belongs to the category numbered as “1”.
 Just like Linear regression assumes that the data follows a linear function, Logistic regression models the data using the sigmoid function.

 Logistic regression becomes a classification technique only when a decision threshold is brought into the picture.
 The setting of the threshold value is a very important aspect of Logistic regression and is dependent on the classification problem itself.

-2. High Precision/Low Recall: In applications where we want to reduce the number of false positives without necessarily reducing the number false negatives, we choose a decision value which has a high value of Precision or low value of Recall.
-For example, if we are classifying customers whether they will react positively or negatively to a personalised advertisement, we want to be absolutely sure that the customer will react positively to the advertisemnt because otherwise, a negative reaction can cause a loss potential sales from the customer.
+2. High Precision/Low Recall: In applications where we want to reduce the number of false positives without necessarily reducing the number of false negatives, we choose a decision value that has a high value of Precision or a low value of Recall.
+For example, if we are classifying customers whether they will react positively or negatively to a personalized advertisement, we want to be absolutely sure that the customer will react positively to the advertisement because otherwise, a negative reaction can cause a loss of potential sales from the customer.

 Based on the number of categories, Logistic regression can be classified as: